hashicorp/terraform-cdk/docs/getting-started/typescript.md

 ## Using Terraform Providers

 As you can see in the example above we want to deploy AWS resources, therefore we need to use the [Terraform AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
+Every [Terraform Provider](https://registry.terraform.io/browse/providers) and [Terraform Module](https://registry.terraform.io/browse/modules) can be used with the workflow described here.

-The default way to work with a provider is to specify it in your local `cdktf.json` file, like this:
+You specify it in your local `cdktf.json` file, like this:

 ```jsonc
 {